rust-lang/rfcs/text/0000-explicit-tail-calls.md

 ## Async

-Tail calling async functions is **not** allowed as it requires special support for the async state machine.
-To minimize implementation effort this interaction is currently not allowed but can be supported by a future RFC.
+Tail calling _from_ async functions is **not** allowed, neither calling async nor calling sync functions is supported.
+This is due to the high implementation effort as it requires special handling for the async state machine.
+This restriction can be relaxed by a future RFC.

+Using `become` on a `.await` call, such as `become f().await`, is also **not** allowed.
+This is because when using `.await`, the `Future` returned by `f()` is not "called" but run by the executor, thus, tail calls do not apply here.

+Note that tail calling async functions from sync code is possible but the return type for async functions is `std::future::Future`, which is unlikely to be interesting.

 ## Operators are not supported